-Material is placed on 1 day or 3 day loan or on 1 hour or 3 hour loan when usage increases and the item is requested by other borrowers.
+Material is placed on either 1 day, 3 day, 3 hour loan, occassionally 1 hour loan, when usage increases and when the item is requested by many other borrowers.

 Daily and hourly loans are in heavy demand and will incur heavy fines if they are returned late.
 Fines will apply almost as soon as the item is overdue – there is no grace period on daily loans and only 15 minutes on hourly loans.
 See the Fines and payments page for more information about borrowing and fines.